Why Is Mac Storage Still Full Even After Deleting Files?

 - Thus, Safe Mode turns on, and it can fix the errors which were encountered earlier, during booting.

-- Thus, log in to your Mac and check the disc space.
+- Thus, log in to your Mac and check the disk space.
 You will see that more storage space is now available than previously.

 - By using this Safe mode, you can even clear other unwanted stuff from the Mac.